-During the course of fiscal year 2021-22, the School District administered expenditures based on its General Fund budget.
-The School District uses site based budgeting, and the budgeting systems are designed to tightly control total site budgets but provide flexibility for site management.
-At the end of the fiscal year, the School Board approved certain budgetary transfers to be made, as needed, to comply with statutory requirements.
-No change was made to original revenue or expenditures/other financing uses budget total amounts; budgets were transferred within the original totals approved for 2021-22.
+During the course of fiscal year 2022-23, the School District administered expenditures based on its General Fund budget.
+The School District uses site-based budgeting, and the budgeting systems are designed to tightly control total site budgets but provide flexibility for site management.
+During the fiscal year, the School Board approves certain budgetary transfers to be made, as needed, to comply with statutory requirements.
+The only change made to original revenue or expenditures/other financing uses budget total amounts was the transfer of the committed fund balance of \$3,300,000 for Capital Reserve replenishment.
+This \$3,300,000 was transferred from the General Fund to the Capital Reserve to complete the final payments of the high school project.

-For the General Fund, actual revenues were \$97.8 million; this was \$2,648,348 over the original budget estimates of \$95.2 million.
-The difference between actual and budgeted revenue is composed of fluctuations within several of the revenue accounts comprised of an additional \$475,390 received in local revenues, an additional \$385,366 in federal revenues and an additional \$1,787,592 received in state revenues.
+For the General Fund, actual revenues were \$100.8 million; this was \$4,100,538 over the original budget estimates of \$96.7 million.
+The difference between actual and budgeted revenue is composed of fluctuations within several of the revenue accounts comprised of an additional \$1,902,578 received in local revenues (comprised of approximately \$1,300,000 increase in interest earnings; \$377,000 increase in wage tax revenues and \$272,000 increase in real estate tax revenues), an additional \$149,386 in federal revenues and an additional \$2,048,574 received in state revenues as a result of increased state funding after the School Board passage of the 2022-23 budget.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED) YEAR ENDED JUNE 30, 2022 (Required Supplementary Information) (Unaudited)
+MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED) YEAR ENDED JUNE 30, 2023 (Required Supplementary Information) (Unaudited)